Simba-Mand/data-analytics-portfolio/README.md

 # 🌍 U.S. Carbon Emissions Analysis (EDA)

 This repository showcases a data-driven **Exploratory Data Analysis (EDA)** project focused on understanding **carbon dioxide (CO₂) emissions trends across the United States**.
-The project draws from publicly available emissions data to extract strategic insights that support **climate action, ESG reporting, and policy development**.The analysis is viewable in the US_carbon_emissions_analysis jupyter notebook.
+The project draws from publicly available emissions data to extract strategic insights that support **climate action, ESG reporting, and policy development**.The analysis is viewable in the US_carbon_emissions_analysis.ipynb jupyter notebook.

 ---